oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/podman-compose/README.md

 ## Remove the deployment

-You can also use the `podman-compose` command to remove the deployment.
+If you want to remove the deployment, then run the `podman-compose` command.
 To remove the deployment:

-- With the environment variables set in [Prerequisites Section](#complete-the-prerequisite-steps), execute the below command to remove the Oracle Globally Distributed Database Containers and folders:
+- With the environment variables set in [Prerequisites Section](#complete-the-prerequisite-steps), run the following command to remove the Oracle Globally Distributed Database Containers and folders:

 ```bash
 podman-compose down